BSoDium/voxelife/README.md

 ## Installation

 This repository uses vcpkg for dependency management.
-To install the dependencies, run the following commands:
+If you

 Setup the dependencies mentionned below, *ie* `OpenGL`, `GLFW`, `Glm`, `GLEW`, and `GLUT`.
 A bash script is available for debian/ubuntu-based systems at `scripts/deps_setup_debian.sh`.